 It may seem a strange idea, but specialists recommend keeping fresh bread in the refrigerator.
 It is really worth changing our storing habit – it doesn’t require any added effort to place bread in the fridge instead of into the pantry or onto the kitchen table, does it?

 Up to our days, approximately 300 kinds of fungi have been identified.
-One of the most dangerous kinds is aflatoxin, which originates from mould.
+One of the most dangerous kinds is aflatoxin, which originates from mold.
 It can be found in many types of food: bakery products, nuts, soy, orange juice and wine.
-If we notice visible mould on food, we should strictly avoid consuming it.
+If we notice visible mold on food, we should strictly avoid consuming it.

 In order to protect our health, we should keep our daily bread in the refrigerator, as cool temperature slows down the multiplying of mould fungus spores and the production of aflatoxin.